elgboffel/monorepo/packages/database/README.md

 # @project/database

-A shared database package for the Grably monorepo using MikroORM.
+A shared database package for the monorepo monorepo using MikroORM.
 This package provides database connection management, base entities, and common utilities that can be shared across all applications in the monorepo.

 ## Features